marcinkaszynski/channels-demo/README.md

 Potential upgrades
 ------------------

-- Tie tasks to http sessions
+- Tie tasks to http sessions (show updates only to the one who sent the request)
 - Tests
 - IDs